pnbakken/pnbakken/README.md

 - [Personal website](https://pnbakken.no)
 - [LinkedIn](https://www.linkedin.com/in/p%C3%A5l-bakken-0b2295204/)

-## When I'm not working on awesome websites you can find me...

-- Strumming and singing
-- Out photographing
-- Snatching and clean and jerking
-- Gaming

-## - 🌱 I’m currently learning

-- Front-end development

 <!--
 **pnbakken/pnbakken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.